+We are sure many of you have wondered what exactly they are and what is the difference between galvalume vs galvanized gutter systems?
 As you probably already know, The Brothers that just do Gutters offers a number of different specialty gutter materials.
 Among that material list is galvanized and galvalume.
-We are sure many of you have wondered what exactly they are and what the difference is between the two.
+Lets take a look:

 What is galvanized steel?